ren-jamie11/forked_repo/README.md

 # Aspiring Data Scientist

-I am eager to apply my quant finance background to data science, where I can help companies develop cool digital products for customers.
+I am eager to apply my quant finance background to data science, where I can help companies develop outstanding digital products for customers.
 I am deeply curious about a wide range of domains, such as:
 - Music
 - Sports
 - Books